Credit Card Asset-Backed Securities (ABS)

 Credit Card ABS Market

-The main issuers of credit card ABSs can be categorized as commercial banks; consumer finance companies; independent networks, such as Discover or American Express, and retailers, which includes Sears, Penny's, and Target.
+The main issuers of credit card ABSs are categorized as commercial banks; consumer finance companies; independent networks, such as Discover or American Express, and retailers, including Sears, Penny's, and Target.

 The credit card ABS market is considered the largest and most liquid of all asset-backed securities, which does not include mortgage-backed securities, which is considered a separate investment category.
 Virtually all ABSs are traded by special dealers in the over-the-counter market.
 Most of the investors are institutional investors.